 Even if you’re not familiar with Elvira, you may know Simpsons parody Booberella.
 Elvira is the same character by a different name, but you just can’t beat the original.

 Originally created by actress Cassandra Peterson after she was hired to host late night horror films, Elvira gained popularity in the 1980s.
 Her success on late night TV spilled over into the mainstream, culminating in her own film in 1988, co-written by Peterson.

 This film works because Elvira is an amazing character.
-She has the razor sharp wit and massive wig of Lilly Savage, but with a pair of gravity-defying gazongas, around which much of the comedy, and probably a few satellites, revolves.
+She has the razor sharp wit and massive wig of Lilly Savage, but with a pair of gravity-defying gazongas, around which much of the comedy, and probably a few satellites, revolve.
 Peterson inhabits the role, despite it unfairly winning her a Razzie nomination, and makes this outrageous creation tough, determined and fearless, but also warm and like you could go for a drink with her.

 The film is laugh-a-minute, with Elvira’s acerbic one-liners making short work of anyone who crosses her, and double entendres coming thick and fast.
-This is a film that was probably awful at the time, but with the benefit of hindsight we can appreciate the over-the-top hilarity of it all with a knowing wink. [see criminally underrated Stallone comedy Stop!
-Or My Mom Will Shoot]
+This is a film that was probably awful at the time, but with the benefit of hindsight we can appreciate the over-the-top hilarity of it all with a knowing wink.

 The horror stuff is also well done and entertaining too.
 What’s not to love?
 It’s not even as smutty as it could have been, generally remaining in family friendly Carry On territory.
 Apart from the fact Elvira’s boobs are extremely visible at all times.